From the Netherlands to the World: Frozen Mozzarella

 ZZA B.V.
 Freezing Technology

-Mozzarella from ZZA is deep-frozen using a special freezing technique
+Mozzarella from ZZA is deep-frozen using a special freezing technology

 Italian cuisine is as popular as ever.
 Pizza, pasta, and the like are now also the most common dishes in restaurants and on private menus.
-A good pizza of course requires mozzarella – and this is where ZZA B.V. from Nederweert, Netherlands, comes into play, which is all about mozzarella.
-It can be sprinkled on pizza or pasta, always and everywhere in the best quality, thanks to a special freezing technique.
-The young company has now conquered the Asian market, but demand in Europe for the frozen soft cheese is also rising.
+Of course, good pizza requires mozzarella – and this is where ZZA B.V. from Nederweert in the Netherlands comes into play, which focuses entirely on mozzarella.
+Thanks to a special freezing technique, it can always be sprinkled in top quality directly onto pizza or pasta anywhere and anytime.
+The young company has now conquered the Asian market, but demand for the frozen soft cheese is also rising in Europe.

 ZZA B.V. has been on the market for just three years, but as a part of the Geris Group, a specialist in the buying, selling, and enhancement of butter and cheese, ZZA already has a longer history to look back on.
 Today, the company's portfolio, which employs ten people, includes various types of mozzarella.
 "The mozzarella is cut into small cubes or julienned and frozen using the innovative freezing technology IQF – Individually Quick Frozen.
 The pizza maker can then take exactly the desired amount of mozzarella from the bag and sprinkle it on the pizza.
 This also applies to automated pizza production," explains Managing Director Dennis van Huet, who has been with the company since 2023.